 To keep it simple, we’re going to use Williams, Kirk et al (2019)[i], as a popular, recent, and representative example of the science used to promote anti-organic views.
 Basically, if someone has been dissing organic farming in the last two years, they’ve been quoting this article.

-- A ton of organically grown wheat needs more land than a ton of conventionally grown wheat.
+- A ton of organically grown wheat takes up more land than a ton of conventionally grown wheat.

 Ah, ok.
 Sounds like we should stick with the modern conventional farming techniques then.
 Better the devil you know, and all that?